 During fiscal year 2019, the sections of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) covering procurement became effective after a three-year grace period on the implementation date.
-The Uniform Guidance required entities to have written regulations and procedures in place covering many types of procurement situations, including conflicts of interest, avoidance of geographical preferences, bidding thresholds, value engineering, and others.
-While many of the requirements are currently covered in the Schools' regulations, we recommend that the Schools update regulations to ensure full compliance with the Uniform Guidance.
+The Uniform Guidance requires entities to have written policies and procedures in place covering many types of procurement situations, including conflicts of interest, avoidance of geographical preferences, bidding thresholds, value engineering, and others.
+While many of the requirements are currently covered in the Town's policies, we recommend that the Town update grant policies to ensure full compliance with the Uniform Guidance.

-STATUS OF PRIOR YEAR COMMENTS THAT ARE STILL APPLICABLE
+SUMMARY OF THE STATUS OF PRIOR YEAR COMMENTS AND OTHER SUGGESTIONS